esp-rs/book/src/writing-your-own-application/no-std-applications/understanding-esp-template.md

 Before going further let's see what these files are for.

+- [.cargo/config.toml]
+    - The Cargo configuration
+    - This defines a few options to correctly build the project
+    - Contains `runner = "espflash flash --monitor"` - this means you can just use `cargo run` to flash and monitor your code
+- src/main.rs
+    - The main source file of the newly created project
+    - We will examine its content in the next section
 - [.gitignore]
     - Tells `git` which folders and files to ignore
 - [Cargo.toml]